nativlevy/FairCap/README.md

 - `calculate_fairness_score()`: Calculates the fairness score for a given rule.
 - `score_rule()`: Assigns a score to a rule based on various factors including fairness and coverage.

+### causumx.py

+This file contains the implementation of the Cosamix algorithm.
+Key functions include:

+- `main()`: Entry point for the Cosamix algorithm.
+- `run_experiment()`: Executes the Cosamix experiment.
+- `calculate_fairness_score()`: Calculates the fairness score for a given rule.
+- `greedy_fair_prescription_rules()`: Implements the Cosamix version of the greedy algorithm.

 ### Algorithms.py

-Contains helper functions for the main algorithm.
+Contains helper functions for the main algorithms.
 Key functions include:

 - `getAllGroups()`: Generates all possible grouping patterns using the Apriori algorithm.
 - `getGroupstreatmentsforGreeedy()`: Gets treatments for each group using a greedy approach.